renovate-bot/zw/docs/guides/05_customization.md

 </APITable>

-## Style control for the completion system `zstyle` {#style-control-for-the-completion-system-zstyle}
+## Style control for the completion system `zstyle`

-What does `zstyle` do? - [unix.stackexchange.com/questions/214657/what-does-zstyle-do](https://unix.stackexchange.com/questions/214657/what-does-zstyle-do/239980)
+What does `zstyle` do? - [unix.stackexchange.com/what-does-zstyle-do][14]

 The `zstyle` handles the obvious style control for the completion system, but it seems to cover more than just that.

 E.g., the vcs_info module relies on it for display of git status in your prompt.

 You can start by looking at the few explanatory paragraphs in `man zshmodules` in the `zstyle` section.

-### Fuzzy matching of completions for when you mistype them: {#fuzzy-matching-of-completions-for-when-you-mistype-them}
+### Fuzzy matching of completions

 ```shell
 zstyle ':completion:*' completer _complete _match _approximate